w3f/polkadot-wiki/docs/learn/learn-comparisons-kusama.md

 stability and dependability.
 Cousins have their differences after all.

 !!!info
-    To get a better understanding of the key similarities and difference between Polkadot and Kusama, checkout [this support article](how-to/polkadot-vs-kusama.md).
+    To get a better understanding of the key similarities and difference between Polkadot and Kusama, checkout [this article](how-to/polkadot-vs-kusama.md).

 ## Cost and Speed